InitWare/InitWare/README.md

 InitWare hasn't been adapted for Linux yet.
 This will be completed in the near future.

-We hope to support (recent versions of) OpenBSD, and possibly also Illumos, in the near future.
+We are considering trying to support Illumos (as user manager) in the near future.
 Please see the [Support Matrix] for further information on platform support.

 [Support Matrix]: https://github.com/InitWare/InitWare/wiki/Support-Matrix